A few facts about the life of Mahatma Gandhi are surprising.

-There are a few facts about Gandhi that surprise everyone.
-How about the facts that he was married at age 13 and had four sons before taking a vow of celibacy, that the teachers at his London law school complained incessantly about his bad handwriting, and other lesser-known facts that have been forgotten in light of his great accomplishments?
+Many people don't know he was married at age 13 and had four sons before taking a vow of celibacy.
+The teachers at his London law school complained incessantly about his bad handwriting.
+Many other lesser-known facts about Gandhi have been forgotten in light of his great accomplishments.

 Mahatma Gandhi, known throughout India as the "father of the nation," was a powerful voice for peace during a very volatile time in India’s history.

 His famous hunger strikes and message of nonviolence helped to unite the country.
 Gandhi's actions sparked world attention and ultimately led to India’s independence from the British on August 15, 1947, and the country's rise to world superpower in South Asia.

-Below are 20 facts about the life of Mahatma Gandhi, who inspired the thinking of many world leaders, among them Martin Luther King Jr. and Barack Obama.
+The life of Mahatma Gandhi inspired the thinking of many world leaders, among them Martin Luther King Jr. and Barack Obama.
 His wisdom and teachings are often quoted.

 Interesting Facts About the Life of Gandhi

-- Mahatma Gandhi was born as Mohandas Karamchand Gandhi.
+- Mahatma Gandhi was born on October 2, 1869, as Mohandas Karamchand Gandhi.
 Karamchand was the name of his father.
 The honorific title Mahatma, or "Great Soul," was given to him in 1914.

 - Gandhi is often called Bapu in India, a term of endearment that means "father."

-- Gandhi demanded fair treatment for the untouchables, India’s lowest caste, and he underwent several fasts to support the cause.
+- Gandhi demanded fair treatment for the untouchables, India’s lowest caste; he underwent several fasts to support the cause.
 He called the untouchables harijans, which means "children of God."

-- Gandhi took an early vow to avoid milk products, however, after his health began to decline, he relented and started drinking goat’s milk.
+- Gandhi took an early vow to avoid milk products (including ghee), however, after his health began to decline, he relented and started drinking goat’s milk.
 He sometimes traveled with his goat to ensure that the milk was fresh and that he wasn’t given cow or buffalo milk.

 - Government nutritionists were called in to explain how Gandhi could go 21 days without food.

 - The British government wouldn't allow official photos of Gandhi while he was fasting, for fear of further fueling the push for independence.

 - Gandhi was actually a philosophical anarchist and wanted no established government in India.
 He felt that if everyone adopted nonviolence and a good moral code they could be self-governing.

-- Mahatma Gandhi's most outspoken political critic was Winston Churchill.
+- One of Mahatma Gandhi's most outspoken political critics was Winston Churchill.

-- Through a prearranged marriage, Gandhi was wed at age 13; his wife was one year older.
+- Through a prearranged marriage, Gandhi was wed at age 13; his wife, Kasturbai Makhanji Kapadia, was one year older.
 They were married 62 years.

-- Despite being famous for nonviolence and the Indian independence movement, Gandhi actually recruited Indians to fight for Britain during World War I. He opposed India's involvement in World War II.
+- Despite being famous for nonviolence and involvement in the Indian independence movement, Gandhi actually recruited Indians to fight for Britain during World War I. He opposed India's involvement in World War II.

 - Gandhi's wife died in 1944 while imprisoned in the Aga Khan Palace.
 Her day of death (February 22) is celebrated as Mother's Day in India.
 Gandhi was also in prison at the time of her death.
 Gandhi was released from prison only because he contracted malaria, and British officials feared an uprising if he, too, died while in prison.

 - Gandhi attended law school in London and was famous among the faculty for his bad handwriting.